-I wanted to share with you all the details about my office functionality and where I hide the cords!
+I wanted to share with you all the details about our home office organization and how to hide computer cords for a clean look!

 Thank you again for all of the love on our office reveal this week!
 We absolutely love how the organized space turned out, and I’m so happy you all loved it as well.
 I enjoyed reading all of your comments, tips, tricks, advice and questions.
 Today I’m going to try and address some of the questions that came up on that post as well as share some advice I received from you guys.
 I also want to talk about more than just the pretty pictures.
 Since this is a truly functional office that we both spend a lot of time in, a lot of what we implemented and chose is because there is an actual need.
 Not only that, our office was fully functional in the photos I shared – meaning everything was in the space, and plugged in.
 Not just styled for the photos.
 I’ll also be showing you how I was able to hide all the cords!